UniExeterRSE/intro-version-control/_episodes/14_remote_branches_with_github.md

 ## Working with remote branches

 So far, we've seen how to create a local branch, commit to it and merge it into another branch (e.g. into `main`).
-This branch didn't have any upstream branch in the remote repository.
+This branch didn't have an upstream branch in the remote repository.
 We're now going to look at the case where we use GitHub to create a branch in the _remote repository_, which we then bring into our local repository to work with.